tuzig/www.tuzig.com/content/posts/boyscouts.md

 The boyscout rule is a simple rule that can be applied to many commons.
 It says: "Leave the campground cleaner than you found it".
 It's probably the best way to keep a common space clean and tidy.
-It's also a great way to control technical debt in software development.
+It's also a great way to control technical debt in a software project.

 It breaks down to a simple principle: if you see something that is not right, fix it.
 If you see a piece of code that is not up to par, refactor it.